sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-03.md

 In this hands-on exercise, you will learn how to create multiple agents that specialize in different tasks.
 You will learn how to define the roles and responsibilities of each agent and how to define the communication protocols between them.

-In the earlier modules, you created a single customer service agent that specialized in a single set of task, and a coordinator agent that was responsible for transferring responsibility to that agent.
+In the earlier modules, you created a single customer service agent that specialized in a single set of tasks, and a coordinator agent that was responsible for transferring responsibility to that agent.
 In this module, you will broaden the scope of that agent, and create more agents that handle different tasks.
 You will define the roles and responsibilities of each agent and define the communication protocols between them.

 First, lets add a new transactions agent and sales agent.
 Locate your `banking_agents.py` file and below the `customer_support_agent` definition, add the following code: